sportsdataverse/oddsapiR/cran-comments.md

 ## Release summary

-This is a minor release that makes updates for tidyselect deprecation of data masking.
+This is a minor release that:
+* makes updates for tidyselect deprecation of data masking
+* Fixes errors and notes on CRAN checks

 ## R CMD check results